 Cold brewing oolong tea takes only a few steps from start to finish.
 Most parameters vary with the chosen oolong tea and personal preference.

-- Place 8 To 12 Grams Per Liter In A Container
+2. Place 3 Grams Per 10 Ounces Or 10 Grams Per Liter In A Container

-In the following you will learn which oolong teas are suitable for cold brewing and how to determine the right brewing parameters for your own taste.
+In the following, you will learn which oolong teas are suitable for cold brewing and how to determine the right brewing parameters for your taste.

 Why You Should Try Cold Brewing Oolong Tea